souxls/Collections/README.md

 * [growthbook](https://github.com/growthbook/growthbook) -  The Open Source A/B Testing Platform
 * [spinnaker](https://github.com/spinnaker/spinnaker) - Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
 * [mesos](https://github.com/apache/mesos) - Apache Mesos is a cluster manager that provides efficient resource isolation and sharing across distributed applications, or frameworks.
 It can run Hadoop, Jenkins, Spark, Aurora, and other frameworks on a dynamically shared pool of nodes.
+* [mockoon](https://github.com/mockoon/mockoon) - Mockoon is the easiest and quickest way to run mock APIs locally.
+No remote deployment, no account required, open source.

 ### 监控
 * [zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.